 3. Member States shall ensure the quality, reliability and affordability of energy performance certificates.
-They shall ensure that energy performance certificates are issued in accordance with article 17 (1) and by independent experts following an on-site visit.
+They shall ensure that energy performance certificates are issued in accordance with article 17 (1) and by independent experts based on following an on-site visit, which may be carried out by virtual means, when appropriate.